standard-crypto/axiom-vscode/README.md

 #### Add a query
 <img src="media/addQueryExample.gif" width="500" />

-#### Running queries
+#### Proving queries

-You must compile the circuit and set the query input before running.
+You must compile the circuit and set the query input file before proving.

 You must also set `PROVIDER_URI_SEPOLIA` in the config file defined in the [extension settings](#extension-settings).